 It is thought that the Scorpio will offer 8GB of GDDR5 RAM, just like the PS4 Pro, but that's not confirmed by Microsoft.

 We do know though that the memory sported by the Project Scorpio will have a bandwidth of 320GB/s.
-The Neo is rumoured to be restricted to 218GB/s, but that's not been confirmed by Sony.
+The Pro, in comparison, is restricted to 218GB/s.

 This might not make much difference in general gaming, at least in a conventional sense.
-The higher the spec though, the more developers will be able to eek out of it in the future.
+The higher the spec though, the more developers will be able to eek out of it in the future and the better the overall console experience will be.

 PS4 Pro vs Project Scorpio: Virtual reality